peterkilfeather/TRAP-V1/README.md

   ```
 - Imported unbound mb/ds/vs counts and plotted deseq normalised values for eGFP-L10a and Cre.
 Cre not detected in unbound ds/vs
 - Imported ip mb/ds/vs counts and plotted deseq normalised.
 Cre not detected in ip ds/vs
+- Cutadapt trimming of PK_TRAP samples improves kallisto mapping by 0.5% with initial trinity transcriptome
+- Cutadapt trimming of PK_TRAP samples improves STAR mapping by 1% with ensembl GRCm38 genome

 ## 9th July 2019